adsabs/ads-examples/search_facet/README.md

 The tool allows you to create metrics for a set of bibcodes in two ways:

-  i. via ORCiD iD
+  1. via ORCiD iD
-  ii. via a generic ADS query
+  2. via a generic ADS query

 If you want to preseve the plots, you can either save them to disc as an image, or in CSV format.

 Note: this tool is not limited by the number of bibcodes you send it, unlike the metrics service on the ADS user interface.
 To run on an unlimited set of bibcodes, you should play with the following two parameters:

-  i. `--rows`: number of items returned in a single request (max: 2000) ii. `--max-pages`: number of times to iterate over the rows returned
+  1. `--rows`: number of items returned in a single request (max: 2000)
+  2. `--max-pages`: number of times to iterate over the rows returned

 For example, `--rows 2000` and `--max-pages 10` will allow the tool to work for upto `2000*10=20,000` bibcodes (if the query returns that many)